KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 Sunflowers Mockup
 ![](web-hosting-options/catching-everest-sunflowers-theme-desktop-mockup-white.jpg)

 Final verdict: The United Methodist Web Hosting templates that I felt were the most modern looking are two very popular and similar looking WordPress templates called [Twenty Eleven](https://wordpress.org/themes/twentyeleven) and [Catching Everest](https://wordpress.org/themes/catch-everest).
-As noted in [Lightning Demos](lightning_demos.md), nearby New Jerusalem Church is already using the [Twenty Eleven](https://wordpress.org/themes/twentyeleven) theme.
-I decided to forgo these in order to have something unique to Pretty Prairie United Methodist Church.
+Notably, (see [Lightning Demos](lightning_demos.md)), nearby New Jerusalem Church is already using the [Twenty Eleven](https://wordpress.org/themes/twentyeleven) theme.
+Because of this, I decided to forgo the United Methodist Web Hosting in order to have something unique to Pretty Prairie United Methodist Church.

 ## Ezekiel